U.S. warns of Boko Haram attacks on Nigeria capital

 Boko Haram shot dead two people on Monday in Maiduguri, where it has carried out almost daily attacks in recent months.

-President Goodluck Jonathan, who is a Christian from the southern oil-producing Niger Delta, has been criticized by Nigerians and foreign diplomats for not getting a grip on violence in the north.
+President Goodluck Jonathan, who is a Christian from the southern oil-producing Niger Delta, has been criticised by Nigerians and foreign diplomats for not getting a grip on violence in the north.

 A bomb near a church in northern city Kaduna on Easter Sunday killed more than 30 people but Jonathan was on holiday in Abuja at the time and his team declined to make any comment.